ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 In Parla, users are able to select a specific device or a specific type of architecture for each task to launch.

-This lesson introduces how to write heterogeneous tasks, and function variants specialized to architectures, through simple Parla examples:
+This lesson introduces task placements in Parla through the following simple examples:
 `cpu.py` `gpu.py` `hetero_devices.py`

-This example needs four GPU devices with CUDA and CuPy packages.
+These examples need four GPU devices, CUDA, and CuPy packages.
 For this example, we use an element-wise vector addition operation as the main computation of a task.